 In particular you’re going to love the cabins in the forest, and the gardens, at Haggards on Hilldrop.
 Set just outside Newcastle alongside a three hectare indigenous forest, this historical farmhouse (1875) makes a perfect base.

-We’ve saved one of the best offerings for last.
+We’ve saved one of the Very Best Places to Stay on Battlefields Route offerings for last.
 Also in the Nambiti Private Game Reserve Cheetah Ridge offers a sublime retreat, meals served under a 111 year old Natal fig, and a safari experience.
 Wow.